jadecobra/python_tdd_exercises/source/how_to/create_person.rst

             }
         )

-  I remove the duplication by creating a variable for each of the inputs that is passed to the ``factory`` :doc:`function </functions/functions>` and reference the variables in the :doc:`function </functions/functions>` call.
+  I remove the duplication by creating a variable for each of the inputs that is passed to the ``factory`` :ref:`function<functions>` and reference the variables in the :ref:`function<functions>` call.
 I now only need to make a change in one place when I want, for example

   .. code-block:: python